 The above table presents the information in three columns: dimensions, display size, and model.

-Further, increase the chances of your table been picked by making sure it has more than four rows.
+Further, increase the chances of your table being picked by making sure it has more than four rows.

 Optimal Paragraph Word Count

-A study by Moz found out that 60.36% of all rich snippets displayed in paragraph format are on average 40 – 50 words long.
+A study by Moz found that 60.36% of all rich snippets displayed in paragraph format are on average 40–50 words long.

 Remember to also optimise the subheadings by keeping them short.
-It should not contain any unnecessary words/fluff.
-Also, include a date as 47%, and 41% of list and paragraph snippets have one.
+It should not contain any unnecessary words or fluff.
+Also, include a date, as 47% of lists and paragraph snippets have one.
 70% of rich snippets are from articles posted in the last three years.

 Finally, use high-quality images and check the readability score of the paragraphs using the Hemingway app.
 Search Engine Journal conducted a study in 2020 to determine the readability of featured snippets.
 They found out that the average Flesch-Kinkaid reading level in all the 419 rich snippets studied had a readability score of grade 10.

-There you have it, apply the about tips will increase your chances of winning rich snippets.
+There you have it.
+Applying the tips will increase your chances of winning rich snippets.
 Monitor the results to know which type of queries to target and the other areas that should be improved to get more rich snippets.